 - hemodialysis, a process used to treat patients whose kidneys are not working properly.
 It involves a special machine and tubing that removes blood from the body, cleanses it of waste and extra fluid and then returns it back to the body.

 - blood transfusions.

-- patients who have difficulty receiving a simple IV line.
+- patients who have difficulty receiving or maintaining a simple functional IV line.

 Vascular access procedures are also commonly performed in children for similar reasons with similar techniques using appropriately sized devices intended for children.
 Examples of reasons for vascular access procedures in children include: